bckwon/bckwon.github.io-hugo/content/publication/multimodal.md

 [header]
-  caption = "Sketches for visualizing multimodal social networks developed collaboratively by social scientists and visual analytics experts." image = "multimodal_teaser.png"
+  caption = "Sketches for visualizing multimodal social networks developed collaboratively by social scientists and visual analytics experts." image = "multimodal_teaser.png" video_caption = "This short video introduces our motivation and method of this study.
+In this study, we conducted a design study with social scientists and we developed various features that help the experts explore multimodal social network through our system."

 +++